Jose Trevino Player Props: Yankees vs. Rangers

-The New York Yankees and Jose Trevino, who went 1-for-4 last time out, take on Andrew Heaney and the Texas Rangers at Globe Life Field, Thursday at 8:05 PM ET.
+The New York Yankees and Jose Trevino, who went 3-for-4 with a home run and an RBI last time in action, take on Jacob deGrom and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Twins.
+In his previous game, he notched a home run while going 3-for-4 against the Rangers.

 Jose Trevino Game Info & Props vs. the Rangers